harshsharma1506/offline_first_ERP_mining/README.md

 ## 9. References

-1. Ghosh, A., Mishra, S., & Varma, A. (Year). *Status of Communication and Tracking Technologies in Underground Mines*.
+1. Ghosh, A., Mishra, S., & Varma, A. *Status of Communication and Tracking Technologies in Underground Mines*.

-2. Rahman, A., et al. (Year). *Agile Data Architecture in Mining Industry for Continuous Business-IT Alignment: EA Perspective*.
+2. Rahman, A., et al. *Agile Data Architecture in Mining Industry for Continuous Business-IT Alignment: EA Perspective*.

 3. Ntwist Technologies.
 (2023). *Mine-to-Mill: Breaking Down Siloed Data in Mining Operations*.
 Retrieved from https://ntwist.com/blog/mine-to-mill-siloed-data